Kyama64/reddit-persona-analyzer/README.md

 - `google-auth-httplib2` - Google Authentication Library (for Google Sheets export, optional)
 - `google-auth-oauthlib` - Google OAuth Library (for Google Sheets export, optional)

-## Export Options
+## Output

-### Text File Export (Default)
-By default, the tool exports the analysis to a well-formatted text file in the `exports` directory.
-The file includes:
+The tool will display the analysis in the console and save it to a professionally formatted Excel (.xlsx) file in the `exports` directory if the `--excel` flag is used.
+The output includes:

 - Basic user information
-- Personality traits and archetype
+- Personality and archetype analysis
+- Sentiment analysis
 - Motivations and goals
 - Behaviors and habits
-- Frustrations
-- Activity summary with visual indicators
+- Activity summary
-- Most active subreddits with interaction counts
+- Most active subreddits

-Files are named with the pattern: `reddit_persona_[username]_[timestamp].txt`

-### Google Sheets Export (Optional)
-The tool can also export to Google Sheets if you set up the Google Sheets API.
-The export includes the same information as the text file export.
+Excel files include:
+- Proper formatting and styling
+- Color-coded sections
+- Auto-adjusted column widths
+- Text wrapping for better readability

 To enable Google Sheets export:
 1. Set up the Google Sheets API as described in the Prerequisites section